robreder/RaspySayIp4Addr/README.md

 # RaspySayIp4Addr
 Welcome to the project RaspySayIp4Addr.
 This project is mainly thougth to be used on raspberry pis as for me this is the main use case.
-But if you would use such a solution on an other linux system fill free to use it there.
+But if you would use such a solution on an other linux system feel free to use it there.
 I will be glad if I get some inputs from you.
 So whenever you would have an idea to change this solution write me a note.
 # Idea of the solution